War Memorial

 One of the main objectives of the Battle of the Somme was to draw the Germans away from Verdun in order to provide some relief.
 The battle achieved this objective and was far more important than the gains in territory would indicate.

-LONSDALE, LEONARD
+LEONARD LONSDALE

 Private